sam-fakhreddine/Radarr/QUICKSTART.md

 INSERT INTO QualityProfiles (Id, Name, Cutoff, Items, MinFormatScore, CutoffFormatScore, FormatItems, Language, UpgradeAllowed)
 VALUES (1, 'HD-1080p', 7, '[]', 0, 0, '[]', 1, 1);
 ```

-Or use the provided seed script (if available).

 ## Troubleshooting